 College of Business > Faculty > A to Z listing of Faculty > anthony-losasso

-Anthony T. LoSasso is an economist whose research spans several dimensions of health and labor economics, health policy and health services and outcomes research.
+Anthony T. LoSasso is a professor, Driehaus Fellow and chair of the Department of Economics at the Driehaus College of Business.
+He is an economist whose research spans several dimensions of health and labor economics, health policy and health services and outcomes research.

 LoSasso is keenly interested in how government policies affect private sector decisions.
 After receiving an Agency for Healthcare Research and Quality (AHRQ) 5-year Independent Scientist Award entitled “Workplace Health Benefits and Employee Health," LoSasso's research explored the impact of the State Children's Health Insurance Program on insurance among children and the extent to which public coverage may have “crowded out" private coverage of children; how community rating provisions in state health insurance markets affect health insurance coverage; and how the availability of safety net health care services affects the willingness of firms to offer health insurance and the willingness of employees to take-up health insurance when it is offered.